How To Choose A Blender: Why Cuisinart Blenders Top The List

 Wrong!

 Further research reveals that Blenders are best when working with liquids and Food Processors are best when working with solids.
 Period.
-While the Food Processor can, in fact, handle most blending tasks, it should only be relied upon to provide quality ice crunching and liquifying IN A PINCH.
+While the Food Processor can, in fact, handle most blending tasks, it should only be relied upon to provide quality ice crunching and liquefying IN A PINCH.

 The biggest reason for this seems to be the fact that there is no seal between the bowl and the base, so the moment you press the ON button, liquids start seeping out the bottom.
 "Leaking" was, by far, the most common disappointment with using a Food Processor as a Blender.
 That, and the fact that the lids rarely lock on tight, resulting in liquids flying about the room on several occasions!